 Planning What to Pack Cape York

 There are several things to consider given the remoteness and ruggedness of the location.
 Spare parts, recovery equipment, first aid, and specialized remote camping equipment are all things that you might need to check you have packed before you set off to the top.

 Corrugation, dust holes, deep causeways, and flooding make this road a challenge, even for tough four-wheel-drive vehicles.
 In addition to the rough main road, the various Cape York tracks and trails that take explorers out to the beaches, waterfalls, and rivers of the Cape are even more treacherous.
 Steep creek banks, fast-flowing waters, deep ruts, and washed-out tracks pose a risk even to experienced off-roaders.

-Cairns to Cape York Trip Checklists
+A Complete Cape York Trip Checklist

-Cairns to Cape York Spare Parts Checklist
+Spare Parts Checklist

-Because of the ruggedness of the terrain, breakdowns are an ever present threat.
+Because of the ruggedness of the terrain, breakdowns are an ever-present threat.
 And because of the remoteness of the Cape, it is recommended to travel with some basic spare parts that will get you going again if your vehicle breaks down.
 It can be tough to find a mechanic out here, and tougher to find the parts you need when you need them.
 To avoid being stranded for a long time, grab the essentials before you head out.

 - Spare fuel